pgrady3/music-compression-web/README.md

 * RMSE between STFT(input) and STFT(output)
 * RMSE + variational loss in the time domain to prevent high frequency noise
-* L1 loss in the time domain
+* L1 loss in the time domain (to encourage sparse differences and hence exact reconstruction)

 # Music Genre Classification